bibleexchange/church_ministry__textbook/en/0201_symbols-of-the-church.md

 # Symbols of the church

+Before we talk more about the leaders of the church, we need to make sure we understand what the church is.

 We do not have any place in the New Testament that explains exactly what the church is and how it is supposed to function.
 What we do have are symbols that help us understand what the church is supposed to be.

 ## The body